GaussianFormer3D: Multi-Modal Gaussian-based Semantic Occupancy Prediction with 3D Deformable Attention: Method

+Lift, Splat, Shoot (LSS)~\cite{lss} and 2D attention-based methods~\cite{deformabledetr} are widely adopted for feature lifting which transform multi-view 2D images into a 3D space to obtain lifted features.
+However, LSS suffers from excessive computational costs, hindering its application to multi-scale feature maps that are important for recognizing objects of various sizes.
+GaussianFormer~\cite{gaussianformer} utilizes a 2D deformable attention (\cref{fig:sampling_comparison}(a)) to extract visual information from 2D images.
+Despite its efficiency, it suffers from the depth ambiguity problem.
+As multiple 3D reference points from different Gaussians can be projected to the same 2D position with similar sampling points in the 2D view, this leads to ineffective aggregation, i.e., aggregating the same 2D features for different 3D Gaussian queries.
+The underlying reason for this is the lack of accurate depth information during the feature lifting and aggregating.
 A 3D deformable attention operator, namely DFA3D~\cite{dfa3d}, is designed to mitigate the depth ambiguity problem by first expanding 2D feature maps into 3D using estimated depth~\cite{depthnet} and then applying an attention mechanism~\cite{transformer} to aggregate features from the expanded 3D feature maps.
-However, the operator was originally designed for BEV-based 3D object detection, and relies on DepthNet~\cite{depthnet} to estimate monocular depth.
+However, the operator is originally designed for BEV-based 3D object detection (\cref{fig:sampling_comparison}(b)), and relies on DepthNet~\cite{depthnet} to estimate monocular depth.
 Inspired by DFA3D~\cite{dfa3d}, we propose a LiDAR-guided 3D deformable attention mechanism for Gaussian-based semantic occupancy prediction, as illustrated in the dashed orange box in \cref{fig:overall}.
 We first form a unified LiDAR-camera 3D feature space $\mathbf{F}^{{\rm 3D}}$ by conducting outer product between the multi-scale depth maps $\mathbf{F}^{\rm d}$, generated from the LiDAR point cloud, and the multi-scale camera feature maps \mbox{$\mathbf{F}^{\rm c} : \mathbf{F}^{\rm 3D} = \mathbf{F}^{\rm d} \otimes \mathbf{F}^{\rm c}$}.
-For feature sampling, we design a two-stage key point sampling method to aggregate sufficient informative features for updating Gaussian queries.
+For feature sampling, we design a two-stage key point sampling method (\cref{fig:sampling_comparison}(c)) to aggregate sufficient informative features for updating Gaussian queries.
 First, we sample a group of 3D reference points \mbox{$\mathcal{R}_G=\{\mathbf{m}_i=\mathbf{m}+\Delta\mathbf{m}_i | i=1,...,N_{R_1}\}$} for each Gaussian $\mathbf{G}$ by shifting its mean $\mathbf{m}$ with learned offsets $\Delta \mathbf{m}$.
 Then we project these 3D reference points into the fusion feature space $\mathbf{F}^{\rm 3D}$ with extrinsics $\mathcal{T}$ and intrinsics $\mathcal{K}$, where each projected reference point is positioned at \mbox{$\mathbf{\bar m}_i = (u_i, v_i, d_i)$}.
-After projection, we further generate learnable sampling offsets \mbox{$\Delta \mathbf{\bar m}_{ij} = (\Delta u_{ij}, \Delta v_{ij}, \Delta d_{ij})$} for each projected reference point $\mathbf{\bar m}_i$.
-The overall sampling points of a given Gaussian $\mathbf{G}$ in the fusion feature space $\mathbf{F}^{\rm 3D}$ can be formulated as: